majdmasadeh/reading-notes/class-07.md

 # chapter 6 in html
 ##  table

-The <table> element is used to add tables to a web page. table is drawn out row by row.
-Each row is created with the <tr> element.Inside each row there are a number of cells represented by the <td> element (or <th> if it is a header).You can make cells of a table span more than one row or column using the rowspan and colspan attributes.
-For long tables you can split the table into a <thead>,
+The element is used to add tables to a web page. table is drawn out row by row.
+Each row is created with the  element.Inside each row there are a number of cells represented by the  element (or if it is a header).You can make cells of a table span more than one row or column using the rowspan and colspan attributes.
-<tbody>, and <tfoot>

 ![table](https://vertex-academy.com/tutorials/wp-content/uploads/2016/08/table.png)
 The HTML table model allows authors to arrange data -- text, preformatted text, images, links, forms, form fields, other tables, etc. -- into rows and columns of cells.